rafmme/lend-test/README.md

 4. Run this command ```npm start``` or ```npm run dev``` to start up the application.

 5. To run the written tests for the app, run command ```npm test```
+6. To run app using Docker, Docker Compose, ensure you have Docker installed on your machine and run command ```docker-compose up```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>